kuannie1/ExercisesInC/reading_questions/thinkos.md

 1) Which memory management functions would you expect to take constant time?
 Which ones take time proportional to the size of the allocated chunk?

+I would expect malloc and free  to take constant time.
+I would expect calloc and realloc to take time proportional to the size of the memory chunk.

 2) For each of the following memory errors, give an example of something that might go wrong:

 a) Reading from unallocated memory.

+You may read data that you were not supposed to see.

 b) Writing to unallocated memory.

+You will be changing data that you may need later.

 c) Reading from a freed chunk.

+Reading from the freed chunk will not access the intended memory (since the pointer to the freed chunk is referencing something completely different).

 d) Writing to a freed chunk.

+You will be writing somewhere else (not to the freed chunk) because the pointer doesn't point there anymore.

 e) Failing to free a chunk that is no longer needed.

+The program will use more memory unecessarily.

 3) Run

     ps aux --sort rss

 to see a list of processes sorted by RSS, which is "resident set size", the amount of physical memory a process has.
 Which processes are using the most memory?

+According to my results, firefox processes are using the most memory.

 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?

+The minimum chunk size is 16 bytes, so allocating them isn't very efficient.
+Arrays may be a better option.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)